Follow our free downloadable birdwalks and you’ll be well placed to discover the birds of the North Pennines.

 - Notes on characteristic birds you’ll likely to see

 See birds of the high moors, grassland birds, the black grouse, woodland birds, birds of rivers and streams, birds of scrub, scree and crag, and birds of open water for information about the birdlife found in the North Pennines.
-Click on the Downloads link at the foot of the page for a pdf map showing the location of each walk.
+Click here for a map showing the location of each walk.

 - On this 8 mile circular walk in the South Tyne Valley you’ll experience a range of North Pennine habitats and their distinctive birdlife: rushy allotment; heather moorland; and woodland.